Do you have a drug or alcohol addiction? Do you live in the Surrey area? Would you like to get clean?

 Contact us today on 0800 140 4690 to receive your free drug & alcohol addiction assessment.

-Here are the substance addictions that we treat at our rehab facilities in Surrey.
+Here are the addictions that we treat at our rehabs in Surrey.

-Here are some factors that will help you choose the right rehab facility in Surrey:
+Here are some questions to help you choose the right rehab in Surrey:

-If you have any reservations or concerns about these questions, please contact our referrals team and a member of staff will be happy to assist you.
+If you need help choosing a rehab, please contact our referrals team.
+A member of staff will be happy to assist you.

-Here are some of the therapies you’ll have access to during rehab in Surrey:
+Here are some therapies you’ll have access to during rehab in Surrey:

 The goal of CBT is to challenge your existing patterns of thought and replace them with positive ones that will help you overcome addiction.
 Your thinking patterns are crucial and determine your behaviours, so it's important to shift them to help you stay away from temptations in the long-term.